jentery/506v3/index.md

 Elsewhere, the course reader is comprised mostly of chapters from academic monographs, such as Mary Flanagan's *Critical Play*, Tara Fickle's *The Race Card*, Kishonna L. Gray's *Intersectional Tech*, Patrick Jagoda's *Experimental Games*, Christopher B. Patterson's *Open World Empire*, Amanda Phillips's *Gamer Trouble*, Bo Ruberg's *Video Games Have Always Been Queer*, and T.L.
 Taylor's *Watch Me Play*.
 If you find a chapter to be especially compelling, then I recommend acquiring the entire monograph to further your research.

 If you are looking for a primer on writing games criticism, then try Ian Bogost's *How to Talk about Videogames*.
-There's also publications like [*Uppercut*](https://uppercutcrit.com/), [*Funland*](https://funland.itch.io/funland-issue-1), [*First Person Scholar*](http://www.firstpersonscholar.com/) (also a podcast), [*Patch*](https://patchmagazine.co.uk/), and [*Unwinnable*](https://unwinnable.com/) as well as journals such as [*Ada*](https://adanewmedia.org/), [*Loading...*](https://journals.sfu.ca/loading/index.php/loading), [*Well Played*](https://press.etc.cmu.edu/index.php/publication-tag/well-played/), [*Analog Game Studies*](https://analoggamestudies.org/), *Games and Culture*, *Game Studies*, *Gaming and Virtual Worlds*, and *Critical Studies in Media Communication*.
+There's also publications like:
+* [*Uppercut*](https://uppercutcrit.com/), "a games and media site devoted to punching up through high quality content that focuses on highlighting marginalized voices and great criticism."
+* [*Funland*](https://funland.itch.io/funland-issue-1), "an all-new digital games publication.
+Instead of merely being an exercise in nostalgia or aesthetics, it will blend elements of olde with coverage that better reflects our modern tone, scope and politics.
+In short: A queer GamePro."
+* [*First Person Scholar*](http://www.firstpersonscholar.com/) (also a podcast), featuring "timely, rigorous, and accessible criticism that challenges all players to engage in what Mary Flanagan calls *critical play*."
+* [*Patch*](https://patchmagazine.co.uk/), "an independent news source which primarily covers video games that are created by independent developers or studios."
+* [*Unwinnable*](https://unwinnable.com/), "a website and digital magazine, founded in 2010 to provide a different kind of cultural criticism.
+We love to read about different perspectives, so we set out to collect a diverse group of contributors, amateur and veteran alike, to tell their stories."
+* [*Ada: A Journal of Gender, New Media, and Technology*](https://adanewmedia.org/), "an open-access peer reviewed journal featuring scholarship on gender, new media and technology."
+* [*Loading...: The Journal of the Canadian Game Studies Association*](https://journals.sfu.ca/loading/index.php/loading), "a forum for publishing original and interdisciplinary academic research on video games."
+* [*Well Played*](https://press.etc.cmu.edu/index.php/publication-tag/well-played/), "a forum for in-depth close readings of video games that parse out the various meanings to be found in the experience of playing a game."
+* [*Analog Game Studies*](https://analoggamestudies.org/), "a journal dedicated to the academic and popular study of games containing a substantial analog component."
+* [*Game Studies*](gamestudies.org/), "a non-profit, open-access, crossdisciplinary journal dedicated to games research, web-published several times a year; our primary focus is aesthetic, cultural and communicative aspects of computer games, but any previously unpublished article focused on games and gaming is welcome."
+* *Games and Culture*, "an international journal that promotes innovative theoretical and empirical research about games and culture within interactive media."
+* *Journal of Gaming and Virtual Worlds*, which "explores the cultural effects of gaming and virtual worlds across platforms and genres, as their increasing popularity begins to affect culture as a whole."
+* *Critical Studies in Media Communication*, "a peer-reviewed publication of the National Communication Association.
+CSMC publishes original scholarship in mediated and mass communication from a cultural studies and/or critical perspective."

-If you're curious about the design side of games, then Anna Anthropy's *Rise of the Videogame Zinesters* is an excellent intro to experimental games and many of the issues we'll engage this term.
+If you're curious about the design side of games, then Anna Anthropy's *Rise of the Videogame Zinesters* is an excellent intro to not only experimental games but also many of the issues we'll engage this term.
 Katie Salen Tekinbaş and Eric Zimmerman's *Rules of Play* is a canonical game design book that you'll find, for example, on UVic English's "Book and Media Studies" PhD exam list.
-Anthropy also wrote *A Game Design Vocabulary* with Naomi Clark; it grounds design in "verbs" and storytelling.
+Anthropy also wrote *A Game Design Vocabulary* with Naomi Clark; it grounds game design in "verbs" and storytelling.
 Brenda Romero and Ian Schreiber's *Challenges for Game Designers* is excellent, too.
 It's filled with clever exercises, and I've used it in several of my prototyping classes.

 ## Recommended Listening

 I like podcasts.
 You?
-Here are some podcasts that land somewhere near or inside the zone of game studies:
+Here are some podcasts that land somewhere in the zone of game studies:
 * [*The AIAS Game Maker's Notebook*](https://www.interactive.org/Interviews/the_game_makers_notebook.asp), which features "in-depth, one-on-one conversations between game makers."
 * [*Channel F*](https://www.fanbyte.com/channel-f-fanbyte-podcast/), where "host merritt k now subjects her coworkers to twisted challenges in order to determine who lives and who dies.
 Also, video games!"
 * [*Critical Distance*](https://critical-distance.com/category/podcast/), "an interview series about game research supported by Critical Distance and the Digital Games Research Association."